top of page

 FAQ sneak peek

-The elapsed time between a carrier’s proof-of-delivery at your dock and the moment the SKU is available for picking in the WMS.
+A: It’s the elapsed time between a carrier’s proof of delivery at your dock and the moment the SKU is available for picking in the WMS.
+Many sites still take 24 hours, but vision AI can cut that dock to stock cycle to about eight hours by mapping smarter routes.

-Best-in-class operations run under 3 hours; average performers run 12–24 hours.
+A: Best-in-class operations shelve inbound pallets in under three hours; average performers take 12–24 hours.

-Seeteria retrofits your existing CCTV network; cloud or on-prem options keep IT happy.
+A: No. Seeteria retrofits your existing CCTV network, with cloud or on-prem options that keep IT teams happy.

-A REST API feeds events to major WMS and YMS platforms; typical pilot connects in two weeks.
+A: A REST API feeds events to major WMS and YMS platforms, and a typical pilot connects in roughly two weeks.

 Next step